 | Build board-ready presentation | Hours per site (manually assembling charts, maps, narrative) | Auto-generated report with scoring breakdown |

-According to Deloitte's 2025 CRE Outlook (surveying roughly 900 global executives), 81% of commercial real estate leaders identified data and technology as the area where they are most likely to focus spending.
-The shift is not theoretical.
-Expansion teams are actively replacing fragmented tool stacks with integrated platforms that visualize location data in one view.
+According to Deloitte's 2025 CRE Outlook (surveying roughly 900 global executives), 81% of commercial real estate leaders identified data and technology as their top area for spending.
+The shift is not theoretical: expansion teams are replacing fragmented tool stacks with platforms that visualize location data in one view.

 How to Visualize Cannibalization Risk Before Opening a New Store